 The Kratz Center for Creative Writing is an academic program that fosters excellence in creative writing for Goucher College, the state of Maryland, and beyond.
 The Kratz Center brings nationally and internationally recognized authors to campus for its Fall Visiting Authors Series and its Spring Writer-in-Residence Series.
 These authors work closely with students to provide them with a stimulating environment in which the highest quality of writing is encouraged.

-Created by a generous $1 million gift from Eleanor Kratz Denoon, a 1936 Goucher alumna, the Kratz Center builds upon Goucher’s long-standing reputation of producing talented and distinguished writers.
-This list includes the following recent Goucher graduates: Jennifer Crowell, author of Necessary Madness, Christine Stewart, who received the 1998 Ruth Lilly Poetry Fellowship for her collection of poems, and John McManus, author of a collection of short stories, Stop Breaking Down.
+Created by a generous $1 million gift from Eleanor Kratz Denoon, a 1936 Goucher alumna, the Kratz Center builds upon Goucher’s long-standing reputation of producing talented and distinguished writers such as Jennifer Crowell, author of Necessary Madness; Christine Stewart, who received the 1998 Ruth Lilly Poetry Fellowship for her collection of poems; John McManus, author of a collection of short stories, Stop Breaking Down; and many more.

 The following is an interview originally published in The Goucher Quarterly Magazine (January 2000) between the Kratz Center’s Co-Director, the novelist and Goucher professor Madison Smartt Bell and Rick Bader in which Professor Bell talks about the college’s new Kratz Center for Creative Writing.